-1 are.
-2 GRETA JACK: My name is Greta Jack, Juh-neek is my 3 Indian name.
-I'm from the Wolf Clan, Henietti 4 (phonetic).
+GRETA JACK: My name is Greta Jack, Juh-neek is my Indian name.
+I'm from the Wolf Clan, Henietti (phonetic).
 My sister-in-law made my vest.
-I'm 5 very proud of it.
+I'm very proud of it.
 Thank you.
-(Aboriginal 6 language spoken).
+(Aboriginal language spoken).
 Lorraine Dawson.
-And I'm glad 7 to see everyone here.
+And I'm glad to see everyone here.
 Guh-nes-chee.

-8 LORRAINE DAWSON: Guh-nes-chee.
-9 BRYAN JACK: My name is Walted (phonetic).
-My English 10 name is Bryan Jack.
+LORRAINE DAWSON: Guh-nes-chee.
+1 2 BRYAN JACK: My name is Walted (phonetic).
+My English 3 name is Bryan Jack.
 I'm of the Wolf Clan.
-My 11 mother is Dockake (phonetic) and my father is 12 Chief Henry Jack Huh Jack (phonetic) and I'm part 13 of the Taku River, Tlingit First Nations peoples.
-14 ALLAN: Good afternoon, my name is Allan, my native name is Yunatondon (phonetic).
-I'm also of the Wolf Clan From the Taku River, Tlingit First 15 16 17 Nation.
-I just wanted to show you the vest, the 18 Wolf Clan vest, and I wear it proudly today, for 19 out -- in support of our women folk that have 20 passed on, not only have passed on but are still 21 here with us, living and showing us the way 2.2 ahead, the future.
-23 HEATHER ALLEN: (Aboriginal language spoken) Heather 24 Allen, English, Uhawtoasoc (phonetic).
-I'm with 25 the Kokatong (phonetic) Clan from Atlin, B.C., 26 and the blanket I'm wearing today is actually my 27 grandmother's blanket that's been passed on to my 28 mom and I'm wearing it here today.
-29 JANE ANNE CARLICK: Hi my Tlingit name is Iskee-kut 30 too lee-seen.
-And my English name I Jane Anne 31 Carlick (phonetic).
+4 mother is Dockake (phonetic) and my father is 5 Chief Henry Jack Huh Jack (phonetic) and I'm part 6 of the Taku River, Tlingit First Nations peoples.
+7 ALLAN: Good afternoon, my name is Allan, my native name is Yunatondon (phonetic).
+I'm also of the 8 Wolf Clan From the Taku River, Tlingit First 9 10 Nation.
+I just wanted to show you the vest, the 11 Wolf Clan vest, and I wear it proudly today, for 12 out -- in support of our women folk that have 13 passed on, not only have passed on but are still 14 here with us, living and showing us the way 15 ahead, the future.
+16 HEATHER ALLEN: (Aboriginal language spoken) Heather 17 Allen, English, Uhawtoasoc (phonetic).
+I'm with 18 the Kokatong (phonetic) Clan from Atlin, B.C., 19 and the blanket I'm wearing today is actually my 20 grandmother's blanket that's been passed on to my 21 mom and I'm wearing it here today.
+2.2 JANE ANNE CARLICK: Hi my Tlingit name is Iskee-kut 23 too lee-seen.
+And my English name I Jane Anne 24 Carlick (phonetic).
 Thank you very much.
-32 EVONNE JACK: I'm Evonne Jack.
-My Tlingit name is 33 Kha-sane.
-I'm from the Wolf Clan and Whatseyit (phonetic) is my first cousin on my mother's 34 35 side.
+25 EVONNE JACK: I'm Evonne Jack.
+My Tlingit name is 26 Kha-sane.
+I'm from the Wolf Clan and Whatseyit (phonetic) is my first cousin on my mother's 27 28 side.
 Ganachis (phonetic).
-36 I think now, we talked about it this morning 37 and we've been talking about it all week and 38 we've been talking about it for two weeks and I 39 think this morning Greta is -- oh I should have, 40 sorry, before you go Greta I should have said 41 that I laid out the little regalia here.
-This 42 little regalia is -- the design is by -- I forget 43 his name, Wayne's name?
-We're all drawing a 44 blank, my brother Wayne who's going to kill me 45 (Laughter) We're lucky to have a master later. artist and carver in our family and my husband 46 47 and I look after children in our family and she's not named yet in Tlingit, but Mia Carlick wears this and dances it and she's two.
-And so she couldn't be here with us today because she would be making too much crazy noise and these are her little goochin (phonetic) moccasins for the goochin, so...
-She represents Yandakinyah (phonetic).
-That's okay.
-Whoof.
-And then I've also brought, and I need a chair put beside Mia's, if somebody could bring a chair, this is the human design from the Tlingit culture to represent the space for all human.
+29 I think now, we talked about it this morning 30 and we've been talking about it all week and 31 we've been talking about it for two weeks and I 32 think this morning Greta is -- oh I should have, sorry, before you go Greta I should have said 33 that I laid out the little regalia here.
+34 little regalia is -- the design is by -- I forget 35 36 his name, Wayne's name?
+We're all drawing a 37 blank, my brother Wayne who's going to kill me 38 later.
+(Laughter) We're lucky to have a master 39 artist and carver in our family and my husband 40 and I look after children in our family and she's 41 not named yet in Tlingit, but Mia Carlick wears 42 this and dances it and she's two.
+And so she 43 couldn't be here with us today because she would 44 be making too much crazy noise and these are her 45 little goochin (phonetic) moccasins for the 46 goochin, so...
+She represents Yandakinyah also brought, and I need a chair put beside Mia's, if somebody could bring a chair, this is the human design from the Tlingit culture to represent the space for all human.
 Yeah.
 We'll put it here, yeah.